 4. Use Live Chat

 Live Chat is a great way to provide an opportunity for your product users to share their feedback.
 In the live chat, your customers can chat with your agents and share feedback, raise issues, make requests, and ask for answers to their queries.
+Additionally, utilizing live chat software enables you to streamline the communication process, allowing your agents to handle multiple chats simultaneously, and providing a more efficient means of addressing customer concerns.
 You can use live chat data to know exactly what your users talk about their experience with your product, and take action on it.

 5. Use Feedback Metrics